 The company's copper procurement hedge is currently generating a mark-to-market gain of $42,000 against the average fixing price of $8,640/MT, providing a modest favourable variance against the H2 budget input cost assumption of $8,500/MT.
 The average-price structure means the final settlement will reflect the arithmetic mean of LME daily fixings across the six-month period, reducing exposure to single-day price spikes at settlement.

 The principal financial risk is a sustained copper price decline below $8,500/MT, which would convert the current MTM gain into a budget-adverse outcome.
-Given current macro uncertainty around Chinese manufacturing PMI and property sector demand, we recommend the CFO review whether to layer additional downside protection via a floor at $8,200/MT before the H2 pricing window opens in earnest.
+Given current macro uncertainty around Chinese manufacturing PMI and property sector demand, the finance team should review whether to layer additional downside protection via a floor at $8,200/MT before the H2 pricing window opens in earnest.

 The company holds a position in EU carbon allowances that is currently generating a paper gain of approximately £112,000.
 This position was established to manage the company's compliance obligation under the EU Emissions Trading System, ensuring we have sufficient allowances to cover our verified annual emissions without exposure to last-minute market pricing.